 The integration of a CRM system with Voice over Internet Protocol (VoIP) technology, allows for voice and video calls to be made directly from the system.

-An online form that collects information from customers or leads.
+An online form that gets info from customers or leads.

-A feature that allows a CRM system to communicate with other systems or platforms by exchanging data via HTTP requests.
+A way a CRM system talks to other systems or tools by sharing data through web requests.

 A set of steps or actions in a CRM that happen by themselves when certain things occur.